 programs ever devised for the benefit of wildlife, game and

-their conservation activities.
+expand their conservation activities.

 More than half of the revenue generated by the P-R Act is used

-to buy, develop, maintain, and operate wildlife management
+to buy, develop, maintain, and operate wildlife management areas.

-providing watering places for wildlife in arid areas.
+watering places for wildlife in arid areas.

 Another major use of these funds is research, which contributes